 The Latest Updates on the DACA Program

-Since President Obama enacted the Deferred Action for Childhood Arrivals (commonly referred to as “DACA”) program in 2012, the program has been subject to multiple rounds of litigation and political negotiation, including a final Supreme Court ruling in June of 2020.
+Since President Obama enacted the Deferred Action for Childhood Arrivals (commonly referred to as “DACA”) program in 2012, the immigration program has been subject to multiple rounds of litigation and political negotiation, including a final Supreme Court ruling in June of 2020.

 President Obama’s administration created the program in response to Congress’s failure to pass legislation to protect “Dreamers,” as DACA recipients are also known.
 The program grants qualified undocumented immigrants who entered the country as minors deportation deferrals for two-year periods and eligibility for work permits.
 It does not offer a path to citizenship.

-President Drumpf attempted to halt the entire program permanently in 2017.
+President Trump attempted to halt the entire program permanently in 2017.
 After years of lawsuits and judicial rulings allowing only portions of the program to continue, the Supreme Court issued a ruling which reinstated the program in the summer of 2020.

 A Timeline of DACA Legislation